bhargav-talpada/My-Netflix/README.md

 - Get data from TMDB now playing movies list API
 - Fetch data from api and updathe the store
 - Create custom hooks for fetch now playing movies data
+- Create a video title page and get video title from movies api
+- Create a vidoe background